Itzmetherezz/FLAPPY-BIRD/README.md

 - Set up a loop for the Pipes and the Clouds to make te game infinitely long.

-Credits to Moot for the assets and inspiration.
+Credits to Moo ICT for the assets and inspiration.